sprynmr/sprynmr.github.io/_posts/2014-12-6-reactivecocoa-mvvm-introduction.md

 {% gist sprynmr/194ab0c97500592c3954 %}

 In this example I want to present a profile view controller of our current user, but my profile view controller needs a view-model.
-My main view controller here doesn't know all of the necessary data about this user to build the associated view-model (nor should it), so it asks it's own view-model to do the dirty work for it of creating the new view-model.
+My main view controller here doesn't know all of the necessary data about this user to build the associated view-model (nor should it), so it asks its own view-model to do the dirty work for it of creating the new view-model.

 #### Lists of view-models